wecrawl/SwampVST/README.md

 # SwampVST

 ## About
 The SwampVST is intended to be used as a compositional tool within a DAW.
 The name stemmed from the idea of combining various oscillators (additive synthesis) to sonically craft a swamp of noise.
-The SwampVST aims to enable present people with a simple, minimalistic workspace to produce audio with, whether it be for music production or sound designing.
+The SwampVST aims to present people with a simple, minimalistic palette to craft audio with, whether it be for music production or sound designing.

 ![swampVST](Resources/swampVST.png)